 So how do you craft an effective job description?
 This article takes you through the steps of writing a job description that attracts the perfect candidate.

-Choose appropriate job title
+Choose an appropriate job title

-Job titles that contain terms “ninja”, “guru” or a “rockstar” might reflect better your relaxed company culture and flat hierarchy but will fail to attract the best candidates.
+Job titles that contain the terms “ninja”, “guru” or a “rockstar” might reflect better your relaxed company culture and flat hierarchy but will fail to attract the best candidates.
 Most people will not type these keywords when they search for a job.
 They will use more common job titles, such as Account Manager, Marketing Manager, etc. because these titles make it easier for a job seeker to understand what the job is about.
 Because of this, your job will show less frequently on search engines and job boards and will fail to reach a wider audience.

 Choose inclusive words and limit buzzwords

-Also beware of using too many buzzwords in your job description.
-Words that don’t say much, like potential for growth, are best avoided in favour of adjectives that are more unique to the job you’re sharing.
+Also, beware of using too many buzzwords in your job description.
+Words that don’t say much, like “potential for growth”, are best avoided in favour of adjectives that are more unique to the job you’re sharing.

-Focus on what is necessary
+Focus on necessary requirements

 Consider whether the requirements of your job description are realistic.
 It’s a good idea to use wording like “good to have” or “is considered a plus” as opposed to “must have” or “mandatory ”.
-Think which skills a candidate will truly use every day.
-Are you looking for a candidate fluent in both French and German because heshe will be using these languages every day or because you want a “unicorn” flexible to cater two markets if needed?
+Think about which skills a candidate will truly use every day.
+Are you looking for a candidate fluent in both French and German because heshe will be using these languages every day or because you want a “unicorn” flexible to cater to two markets if needed?
 This ensures that your company doesn’t miss out on highly qualified candidates who otherwise wouldn’t apply because they think they don’t tick every single box.

 Give a 360 perspective on the job